todmount/wicca/README.md

 - [x] Implement comparison functionality for various conversion depths and classifiers
 - [x] Add a side-by-side visualization of the original image and its icon
 - [ ] Dockerize the project
-- [ ] Write a detailed documentation
+- [ ] Write detailed documentation
 - [ ] Extend to other wavelets (Daubechies, Coiflet, etc.)
 - [ ] Optimize for large-scale datasets
 --->